 Urban Health Project is constantly searching for local professionals who are willing to contribute their knowledge and experience to help further the mission of Urban Health Project.
 The Advisory Board meets three times a year to discuss the progress of Urban Health Project and develop ideas for the improvement of the organization.
 Official yearly terms run from June 1-May 31, but new members are invited to apply at any time to join mid-term.
 Board members may serve multiple one-year terms so long as they maintain an active status.

 Send the Co-Directors your resume/CV along with a brief statement indicating your interest in joining Urban Health Project's Board of Advisors.
-These materials can be sent to firstname.lastname@example.org or mailed to Urban Health Project:
+Email your materials

 Upon receiving your information, the Co-Directors will confirm receipt with you and bring your request for membership to a vote at the next meeting of the board.
 You will be notified shortly after this meeting regarding the outcome.